Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L1/rtm_intr.rst

 However, the high computation demand, the high memory storage requirement and the less cache-friendly memory access pattern present a significant challenge.
-The region under detection, in general, is a 3 dimentional field with each direction few kilometers.
+The region under detection, in general, is a 3 dimensional field with each direction few kilometers.
-In some special situation, the problme is simplified to a 2 dimentional field by assuming the uniformity along one direction.
+In some special situation, the problem is simplified to a 2 dimensional field by assuming the uniformity along one direction.

 Mathematics in RTM